PostScan Mail Account Setup

 Submit a change of address form online with the USPS.
 We have made it easy for you and provided you the link here.

 Notify your senders of your new PostScan Mail address

-Congratualtions, once you have completed the steps above, you are finished fully setting up your account.
-You can now take a back seat and we will take care of the rest.
-You are on your way to fully experiencing the many benefits that PostScan Mail offers.
-If you have any other questions, please feel free to call us at 1 (800) MAIL-866 or click on the "Contact Us" box located in the bottom right hand corner of your screen.
+Congratulations, once you have completed the steps above, you are finished fully setting up your account.
+You can now take a seat and we will take care of the rest.
+You are on your way to fully experience the many benefits that PostScan Mail offers.
+If you have any other questions, please feel free to call us at 1 (800) 624-5866 or click on the “Contact Us” box located in the bottom right-hand corner of your screen.